nmattia/nmattia.com/src/content/blog/skapa-intro.md

 > [!NOTE]
 >
 > Big disclaimer: This is a side project where I decided to explore every possible rabbit hole and allowed myself to obsess over potentially irrelevant details.
-I've been learning a ton through the process, so if something doesn't look right, [let me know](https://github.com/nmattia/nmattia.com/issues/new)!
+I've been learning a ton in the process.
+If something doesn't look right, [let me know](https://github.com/nmattia/nmattia.com/issues/new)!

 The base idea (and hopefully most obvious design choice) was to make the app look like an IKEA manual.
 This was done by sticking to black and white, have a big blocky title with an **Å**, and have strong, black outlines (more on how this is achieved later).